nenoNaninu/Tapper/README.md

 # Tapper

-Tapper is a library/CLI tool to transpile C# Type(class, struct, record, enum) into TypeScript Type(type, enum).
+Tapper is a library/CLI tool to transpile C# type(class, struct, record, enum) into TypeScript type(type, enum).
 Using this tool can reduce serialization bugs (type mismatch, typos, etc.) and make TypeScript code easily follow changes in C# code.

 ![teaser](https://user-images.githubusercontent.com/27144255/161368393-a85552c8-ba18-4376-a84e-28f411be16f7.png)